Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 	* Flags
 	* Flagship card
 	* Trade Contracts
-	* Racial Advancements
+	* Racial Upgrades
 	* Leaders
 	* Planet Cards of her race's Home System planets
 * Each player places a Flag on the zero of the Victory Point Track.
 * Each player places Flags on the technology tree besides her starting technologies (indicated on her race sheet).
 * Each player places her starting units and Leaders (indicated on her race sheet) in her Home System.
-[Troops](#user-content-Troop) and [Installations](#user-content-Installation) may be placed on any planet in it.
+[Troops](#user-content-Troop) and [installations](#user-content-Installation) may be placed on any planet in it.
 Leaders may be placed on any ship or planet in it.
 * Each player places Command Counters from her reinforcements onto her race sheet as follows:
 	* 2 in Strategy Allocation (with the race's symbol side up)
 	* 3 in Command Pool (with the race's symbol side up)